bertilmuth/being/README.md

 The easiest way to get started is by [cloning the samples](https://github.com/bertilmuth/being-samples), and adapting them.

 You need to define at least:
-* The aggregate for command handling / event-sourcing
+* The aggregate's command handling behavior
+* The aggregate's state
 * The query model (a.k.a. read model)
 * HTTP request handlers
 * A few configuration settings